lorenzo-ferrari/introToGraphTheory/README.md

 ### Contents

-It includes a presentation written in LaTeX and two animations built using [manim](https://github.com/3b1b/manim) python library.
+This repo includes a presentation written in LaTeX and two animations built using [manim](https://github.com/3b1b/manim) python library.

 ### Credits